twistedstream/skattlada/CONFIG.md

 ### `RP_ID`

-The hostname used to register and authenticate FIDO credentials.
+The ID of the RP (FIDO) server.
+Specifically, this is the hostname used to register and authenticate FIDO credentials.
+Eg. `example.com`

 For local development, set to `skattlada.dev`.

+### `RP_NAME`

+The friendly name of the RP (FIDO) server.
+Eg. `Bob's Beekeeping`

 ### `BASE_URL`

 The base URL of the server.
 This should be the protocol scheme and the `RP_ID`.
 Eg. `https://example.com`

 > Do not use a trailing slash